A month has gone by since the last earnings report for Macy's (M). Shares have lost about 8.5% in that time frame, underperforming the S&P 500.

 How Have Estimates Been Moving Since Then?

-In the past month, investors have witnessed a downward trend in fresh estimates.
-The consensus estimate has shifted -28.48% due to these changes.
+In the past month, investors have witnessed an upward trend in estimates review.
+The consensus estimate has shifted 21.07% due to these changes.

-Currently, Macy's has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.
+Currently, Macy's has a subpar Growth Score of D, though it is lagging a bit on the Momentum Score front with an F. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
 Notably, Macy's has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report